Reserves & Resources

 As a global leader in reserves and resource evaluation, our evaluations are used for public disclosure, asset transactions, financial reporting, investment decisions and legal proceedings.
-With a trusted reputation backed by over 45 years of experience, we have the technical prowess and proven track record to meet and exceed your evaluation needs.
+With a trusted reputation backed by 50 years of experience, we have the technical prowess and proven track record to meet and exceed your evaluation needs.

 We have evaluated assets around the world in various conventional and unconventional play types, ranging from conventional oil and gas to shale plays, coalbed methane, oil sands, geothermal and more.
 GLJ provides detailed geological evaluations by thoughtfully integrating geological, geophysical and petrophysical data.